 Mobile development and responsive design are all the rage these days and media queries are mentioned everywhere.
 It’s a CSS3 extension of the media types frequently used in HTML4 and CSS2.
-The following (very simplified) example hides a sidebar if the browser device has a max width of 500 pixels.
+The following (very simplified) example hides an element if the browser device has a max width of 500 pixels.

 The @media conference, or Web Directions as it is officially called these days, was once one of the pinnacles of web development.
 The celebrities of the web community gathered once a year and confirmed their positions as generals in the web standards war.